EventStore/documentation/docs/server/5.0/http-api/reading-streams.md

 You can use this in your next request when polling the stream for changes by putting it in the `If-None-Match` header.
 This tells the server to check if the response is the one you already know and returning a '304 not modified' response.
 If the tags have changed, the server returns a '200 OK' response.
 You can use this method to optimise your application by not sending large streams if there are no changes.

-:::: tabs
+:::: el-tabs type="border-card"
-::: tab Request
+::: el-tab label="Request"
 <<< @/docs/server/5.0/http-api/sample-code/request-etag.sh#curl
 :::
-::: tab Response
+::: el-tab label="Response"
 <<< @/docs/server/5.0/http-api/sample-code/request-etag.sh#response
 :::
 ::::